alberttwong/onehouse-demos/postgressql-debezium/readme.md

 ## Get the Kafka broker address to put into Onehouse
 Execute `curl -s http://localhost:4040/api/tunnels/command_line` to get the URI of the kafka broker address.
 Take that address and put it as a Onehouse Source - Kafka with PLAINTEXT security.

+You can also see the ngrok URI through the ngrok logs or the kafka logs within their container.

 ## Debugging
 https://github.com/debezium/debezium-examples/tree/main/tutorial#debugging